Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 Use a very light touch.
 Position the bristles of the brush vertically, up and down.

 Start at the top of the falls.
 As you stroke down the falls, gradually turn the brush horizontally, so the falls get wider.
-That makes is easy to paint a waterfall.
+This an easy way to paint a waterfall.

 highlight the waterfall